-Kitchen remodel projects can range from a few changes to a full-blown demolition and construction.
-As a result, the costs will vary widely and are also dependent upon the specific choices you make about things like counter tops — granite or not; cabinets — custom made or off-the shelf; and everything else you want in your new kitchen.
+Kitchen remodel projects can range from a few changes to a complete renovation or addition project.
+As a result, the costs will vary widely and are also dependent upon the specific choices you make about things like countertops — granite or not; cabinets — custom made or off-the shelf; and everything else you want in your new kitchen.

 But no matter the project breadth and depth, it’s always good business to set a realistic budget to guide you and your contractor through each phase and ensure the end product is truly your dream kitchen.
 According to HGTV, “The average cost of an upscale kitchen remodel is more than $80,000,” so creating a budget will help you achieve your beautiful kitchen and stay within your financial goals.

 One of the first things to understand is that there are a lot of aspects involved in a remodel and each costs money.
 This is something but if you are committed to having professionals remodel your kitchen, consider the four main categories of costs associated with a remodeling project.

 This is your new kitchen on paper (or a computer screen) created by a professional designer according to your exact specifications.
 Angie’s List quotes this cost at 8 to 10 percent of the total remodeling cost.
 An experienced, full-service contractor will work with you to create a professional design that will be included in the overall project cost.

 Man-made materials, including everything from drywall to appliances, will generally account for “about 65-70 percent of the costs” of a kitchen remodel, according to HomeAdvisor.
 Of course, this could change considerably depending upon the choices you make for each new aspect of the project.